legendu-net/blog/misc/content/2023/11/tips-on-the-alpaca-trading-platform/tips-on-the-alpaca-trading-platform.markdown

 Other commision-fee-free brokerages (such as Charles Schwab) charge SEC, ORF, TAF and IOF fees too.

+## ACH Transactions

+1. There can be at most 1 ACH transaction per day.

+2. An ACH transaction less or equal to $1000 is instant.

 ## Community

 [Alpaca - Slack](https://app.slack.com/client/TD8AD6C1J/CEL9HCSN4)